Relativistic perfect fluids near Kasner singularities: Introduction

 provided $c_s^2>0$.
-Despite its relevance for cosmology, the case $c_s^2=0$ is excluded from our results, see Theorem \ref{thm:informal} below, and this is not due to our use of the formulation \eqref{eq:AAA1} of the Euler equations, which cannot be used for $c_s=0$.
+Despite its relevance for cosmology, the case $c_s^2=0$ is excluded from our results, note the inequality \eqref{eq:stablefluidrestr} from Theorem \ref{thm:informal} below.
+It is worth noting that this is not due to our use of the formulation \eqref{eq:AAA1} of the Euler equations, which is undefined at $c_s=0$.

 In writing \eqref{eq:AAA1}, we have made use of the Einstein summation convention where indices are lowered and raised with the given Kasner spacetime metric $g$.
 The derivative $\nabla$ in \eqref{eq:AAA1} is the covariant derivative associated with $g$.
 The key property which characterises this form of the Euler equations is that \eqref{eq:AAA1} is explicitly symmetric hyperbolic, that is, the coefficients $A^\delta_{\alpha\beta}$ in \eqref{eq:AAA1} are symmetric in $\alpha$ and $\beta$ and $A^0_{\alpha\beta}$ is positive-definite (if the fluid is timelike), which turns out to be crucial for the analysis.
-According to \cite{frauendiener2003,walton2005}, the fluid pressure and density can be calculated from $V^\alpha$ via the expressions\footnote{In consistency with \eqref{Kasner-k-original}, the signature of Lorentzian metrics is taken to be $(-,+,+,+)$ in this paper.
+According to \cite{frauendiener2003,walton2005}, the fluid pressure $P$, density $\rho$ and normalised fluid $4$-vector field $u^\alpha$ can be calculated from $V^\alpha$ via the expressions\footnote{In consistency with \eqref{Kasner-k-original}, the signature of Lorentzian metrics is taken to be $(-,+,+,+)$ in this paper.
 The fluid vector field $V^\alpha$ is therefore timelike if and only if $V_\lambda V^\lambda<0$.}

-for an arbitrary constant $\rho_0$ carrying the correct physical units of an energy density, while the standard fluid $4$-vector field is obtained by normalising $V^\alpha$.
+for an arbitrary constant $\rho_0$ carrying the correct physical units of an energy density.